 What’s dangerous is the consequence

 For bacterial infection, antibiotic medications may be prescribed.
-If the cause is by allergies, it is possible to apply to eliminate diet which will rule out the possible causes in foods and cut back whatever is the culprit of the sickness.
+If the cause is allergies, it is possible to apply the elimination diet which will rule out the possible causes/foods and cut back whatever is the culprit of the sickness.

 Many times the condition doesn’t present a serious health issue and can be fixed with a gentle massage.
 In extreme cases vet will recommend surgery to remove the tear gland.
 However, the postoperative result can develop dry eyes for the rest of the days.